-Factbox: Countries evacuating nationals from coronavirus-hit areas
+Factbox - Countries evacuating nationals from coronavirus-hit areas

 - A second evacuation flight is bringing back another 174 Singaporeans and their family members from Wuhan to the city state on Feb.
 9, Singapore’s foreign ministry said.

 - Thirty Filipinos returned to the Philippines on Feb.
 9 from Wuhan, the Department of Foreign Affairs said.
-The returning passengers and a 10-member government team will be quarantined for 14 days.
+The returning passengers and a 10-member government team are quarantined for 14 days.

-- Britain’s Foreign Office said on Feb.
-18 it is working to organise a flight to Japan to evacuate its nationals from a cruise ship hit by the coronavirus.
-Britain’s final evacuation flight from Wuhan, carrying more than 200 people, landed at a Royal Air Force base in central England on Feb.
-9. A plane carrying 83 British and 27 European Union nationals from Wuhan landed in Britain last week.

 - Uzbekistan has evacuated 251 people from China and quarantined them on arrival in Tashkent, the Central Asian nation’s state airline said on Feb.
 6.

 - The 34 Brazilians evacuated from Wuhan landed in Brazil on Feb.
-9, where they will begin 18 days of quarantine.
+9, facing 18 days of quarantine.

 - Italy flew back 56 nationals from Wuhan to Rome on Feb.
-3. The group will spend two weeks in quarantine in a military hospital, the government said.
+3. The government said the group would spend two weeks in quarantine in a military hospital.

 - Saudi Arabia has evacuated 10 students from Wuhan, Saudi state television reported on Feb.
 2.